 Clearing and grubbing activities are complete at all areas necessary within the project limits with the exception of the archeological site, to which the Contractor has limited access.
-Embankment activities are ongoing north of FM 16 and continue from south of Stevenson Branch north to CR 431.
-Major excavation activities also continue from CR 431 up to CR 4118.
+Embankment activities are ongoing both north and south of FM 16 and major excavation activities also continue from CR 431 up to CR 4118.
+The Contractor is cutting to final grade on the south side of FM 849.